StephanieArgy/StephanieArgy.github.io/pcsnotes_c3_w1.md

 [.not()](https://api.jquery.com/not/)

 When you're debugging jQuery, it acts like an element, but it's not.
 It's a jQuery obj3ect that's a representation of an element.
 You're actually manipulating a very complex model.
 There are a lot of similarities between jQuery objects and the DOM.

+JavaScript/jQuery: The whole point is to manuipulate the content of a div with the ID (output_area).

+When does the script run?
+Afer the document is fully loaded:

 ```
 $(document).ready(function () {